Improving Email Validation in Android Applications

 Command/Function Description

-Pattern.compile(String regex, int flags) Compiles the given regular expression into a pattern with the given flags.
+Pattern.compile(String regex, int flags) Combines the provided flags and regular expression to create a pattern.

-Matcher.matches() Attempts to match the entire region against the pattern.
+Matcher.matches() Tries to compare the whole area with the pattern.

 Enhanced Email Validation Technique